Do the self-employed get pensions?

 If you are simply ‘employed’, earn more than £10,000 per year and are 21 or older, then you are automatically enrolled into a pension scheme through your employer.
 This doesn’t apply if you’re self-employed, and you will not benefit from employer contributions either.

 If you are self-employed you should be actively thinking about retirement planning.
 Thinking about how you’ll provide yourself with an income when you stop work is arguably more important if you’re self-employed because you won’t have any employer contributions to boost your pension pot.
-Without your employer to enroll you themselves it can be hard to know how to start a pension.
+Without your employer to enrol you themselves it can be hard to know how to start a pension.

 Self-employed pension contributions